Wladimir Wertelecki

 Wladimir Wertelecki is a board certified pediatrician, clinical geneticist and cytogeneticist.
-In 1974, he established one of the first free-standing Departments of Medical Genetics at the new South Alabama University College of Medicine in Mobile, Alabama, U.S.A.
-Following his retirement as chairman and emeritus Professor of Medical Genetics, Pediatrics, and Pathology, he continued his investigations into the prevention of developmental anomalies as a Project Scientist at the Department of Pediatrics, University of California San Diego.
+In 1974, he established one of the first free-standing Departments of Medical Genetics at the University of South Alabama College of Medicine in Mobile, Alabama, U.S.A.
+Following his retirement as chairman and emeritus professor of Medical Genetics, Pediatrics, and Pathology, he continued his investigations into the prevention of developmental anomalies as a Project Scientist at the Department of Pediatrics, University of California, San Diego.
 Since 1996, his research has focused mainly on alcohol and the impact of ionizing radiation on congenital anomalies.
-He is the author over 135 scientific reports.
+He is the author over 147 scientific reports.

 He established a regional network of clinics across southern Alabama and West Florida, and in 1978 he organized the Southern Genetic Group.
 This group expanded into the South-Eastern Regional Genetics Group, to enhance regional genetic services.
 Components of this network provided templates for the population-based surveillance system implemented later in Chornobyl-impacted regions in Ukraine.
 Wertelecki also helped local Native-Americans gain Federal Recognition in Alabama.

 In 1992, he made a presentation to the US Senate regarding the reproductive risks posed by Chornobyl radiation.
 In 1999, following an initial sponsorship by USAID, he established the OMNI-Net program, a not-for-profit network, to investigate the reproductive risks posed by exposure to alcohol and ionizing radiation from Chornobyl.
 Wertelecki is the International Cooordinator of the OMNI-Net programs.
 OMNI-Net conducts population-based birth defects surveillance, is a full member of EUROCAT and ICBDSR, trains clinicians and provides medical assistance.
 Wertelecki is the editor of several internet sites related to OMNI-Net.
 Wertelecki also is the author of articles, related to history and overviews of Human Teratology and other subjects.